-Seattle Public Schools, 1862-2000: James Monroe Intermediate School
+Seattle Public Schools, 1862-2023: James Monroe Intermediate School

 See Additional Media

-Jame Monroe School
+Jame Monroe

-Plans for a new Ballard Intermediate School were underway in 1929 when the Seattle School Board voted to name it after the nation's fifth president.
-James Monroe Intermediate School was constructed on a slightly elevated site in an elegant 20th-Century Georgian style just four blocks west of Ballard High School.
-Its design resembles Hamilton, the district's first intermediate school.
-A three-story rectangle enclosed a single-story center holding the assembly room, lunchroom, and kitchen.
-Like Hamilton, the gymnasiums were placed in one and one-half story wings.
+Plans for a new Ballard Intermediate School were underway in 1929 when the Seattle School Board voted to name it after the nation’s fifth president.
+James Monroe Intermediate School was constructed on a slightly elevated site in an elegant 20th Century Georgian style just four blocks west of Ballard High School.
+Its design resembles Hamilton, the district’s first intermediate school.
+A three-story rectangle enclosed a single-story center holding the assembly-room, lunchroom, and kitchen.
+Like Hamilton, the gymnasiums were placed in one-and-one-half-story wings.

+Monroe opened in 1931 to 759 pupils in grades 7-8 from Adams, Crown Hill, Irving, Loyal Heights, Salmon Bay, Webster, and Whittier.
+Eighth graders from West Woodland came in 1941-1942, but its 7th graders were not transferred until 1949-1950.
 The post-war population explosion sent some 9th graders to Ballard High School beginning in 1951.
 In 1955, four portables were added at Monroe and three more were brought in the following year.
 The portables took up about half of the playground, so the boys were forced to go to Salmon Bay Park for outside activities during PE.
 At the end of the school year in 1955, William King retired after serving as principal since opening day in 1931.
+Enrollment peaked at 1,620 in 1956-1957.
+With their school strapped for space, the 7th graders were moved to Loyal Heights for 1958-1959.
+A 1959 remodel transformed a classroom into three counseling offices, provided space for Boys Club and Girls Club advisors, and added a reception room for pupils.

-Name: James Monroe Junior High School
+James Monroe Junior High School

 Location: 1810 NW 65th Street